-- Revision of the scope of work, eligible agricultural management practices, work plan, activities, milestones dates, or deliverables. - Budget changes. - Issue of advance payments. - Change in recipient organization or key personnel.
+- Revision of the scope of work, eligible agricultural management practices including change in species selected for planting, work plan, activities, milestones dates, or deliverables. - Budget changes. - Issue of advance payments. - Change in recipient organization or key personnel.

 Recipients should contact their assigned Grant Specialist in writing whenever a change requiring prior approval is necessary or if they are uncertain whether a project activity or cost requires prior approval.
 Failure to obtain prior approval may result in costs being deemed unallowable and request for grant funds being denied.